RaghavGohil/RaghavGohil/README.md

 ### About Me:

-I am Raghav Gohil aka **The Low End**.
+I am Raghav Gohil.
 A game developer by passion.
 I have a home studio called <a href="https://low-end-studios.itch.io/">Low End Studios</a>.

 🤔What do I do?
 Well..
 I do game dev , 2d art and sound design (also I like to do large projects which I will abandon later lol).

 In a nutshell:

-- 🔭 I’m currently working on ...
-Graphics development (using modern opengl) + sound design + art.
+- 🔭 I’m currently working on ... the low end studio website + sound design + art + gamedev.
-- 🌱 I’m currently learning ...
-Life.
+- 🌱 I’m currently learning ... the art of life.
-- 👯 I’m looking to collaborate on ...
-Game Development Projects.
+- 👯 I’m looking to collaborate on ... game development projects.
-- 🤔 I’m looking for help with ...
-Passionate people who love game development.
+- 🤔 I’m looking for help with ... passionate people who love game development.
-- ⚡ Fun fact: I like this ':>' emoji uwu.
+- ⚡ Fun fact: pretend this is a fun-fact.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
 </br>